-The Kernel NIC Interface sample application kni allocates one or more KNI interfaces for each physical NIC port.
-For each physical NIC port, kni uses two DPDK threads in user space; one thread reads from the port and writes to the corresponding KNI interfaces and the other thread reads from the KNI interfaces and writes the data unmodified to the physical NIC port.

-It is recommended to configure one KNI interface for each physical NIC port.
-The application can be configured with more than one KNI interface for each physical NIC port for performance testing or it can work together with VMDq support in future.
+The Kernel NIC Interface sample application uses two threads in user space for each physical NIC port being used, and allocates one or more KNI device for each physical NIC port with kernel module's support.
+For a physical NIC port, one thread reads from the port and writes to KNI devices, and another thread reads from KNI devices and writes the data unmodified to the physical NIC port.
+It is recommended to configure one KNI device for each physical NIC port.
+If configured with more than one KNI devices for a physical NIC port, it is just for performance testing, or it can work together with VMDq support in future.